grange85/ahfow-www/_posts/2024-01-22-my-record-collection-103-galaxie-500-copenhagen.md

 <!--more-->

+The second set of notes, about the album, were written for the Japanese release by Ryuichi Kanagawa

+> Although it is only nine songs and just under 55 minutes long, it is undoubtedly the only work that can be combined with the lost Japanese performance.
+I'm sorry for writing in a whining, grudge-like manner, but if the show had come to Japan, the set list would have been like this...
+I'm immersed in emotion, and I'm so excited to be performing on the Quattro stage.
+I eveni imagine them.

-The second set of notes, about the album, were written for the Japanese release by Ryuichi Kanagawa (apologies if Google Translate got that wrong) - I've popped what Google made of it [over here](https://media.fullofwishes.co.uk/01-galaxie_500/docs/japanese-copenhagen-sleeve-notes-google-translate.txt), you can get the gist but it really needs a proper translator!
+Google Translation of the sleeve notes by Ryuichi Kanagawa {: .blockquote-footer .text-end}

+Apologies if Google Translate got that wrong - I've popped what the whole of what Google made of it [over here](https://media.fullofwishes.co.uk/01-galaxie_500/docs/japanese-copenhagen-sleeve-notes-google-translate.txt), you can get the gist but it really needs a proper translator!

 Dean sent me a complete set of these discs before release - signed on the Obi strip.